vipeller/aio_gp_test/README.md

 ---

 ## Discover and Import OPC UA Assets by Asset Types
-Identify, annotate, and onboard OPC UA assets at the edge using Akri and Azure IoT Operations. he following steps are performed in the [Operations Experience](https://iotoperations.azure.com/) web UI.
+Identify, annotate, and onboard OPC UA assets at the edge using Akri and Azure IoT Operations.
+The following steps are performed in the [Operations Experience](https://iotoperations.azure.com/) web UI.
 See [Manage resources in the operations experience UI](https://learn.microsoft.com/en-us/azure/iot-operations/discover-manage-assets/howto-use-operations-experience) to learn more.

 #### 1. Create an OPC Publisher Akri Connector